 Akins learned a hard lesson about the politics of oil when he served as a U.S. envoy in Kuwait and Iraq, and ultimately as ambassador to Saudi Arabia during the oil crisis of 1973 and ’74.
 At his home in Washington, D.C., shelves filled with Middle Eastern pottery and other memorabilia cover the walls, souvenirs of his years in the Foreign Service.
 Nearly three decades later, he still gets worked up while recalling his first encounter with the idea that the United States should be prepared to occupy Arab oil-producing countries.

-In 1975, while Akins was ambassador in Saudi Arabia, an article headlined “Seizing Arab Oil” appeared in Harper’s.
+In 1975, while Akins was an ambassador in Saudi Arabia, an article headlined “Seizing Arab Oil” appeared in Harper’s.
 The author, who used the pseudonym Miles Ignotus, was identified as “a Washington-based professor and defense consultant with intimate links to high-level U.S. policymakers.”
 The article outlined, as Akins puts it, “how we could solve all our economic and political problems by taking over the Arab oil fields [and] bringing in Texans and Oklahomans to operate them.”
 Simultaneously, a rash of similar stories appeared in other magazines and newspapers.
 “I knew that it had to have been the result of a deep background briefing,” Akins says.
 “You don’t have eight people coming up with the same screwy idea at the same time, independently.

 “Then I made a fatal mistake,” Akins continues.
 “I said on television that anyone who would propose that is either a madman, a criminal, or an agent of the Soviet Union.”
-Soon afterward, he says, he learned that the background briefing had been conducted by his boss, then-Secretary of State Henry Kissinger.
+Soon afterwards, he says, he learned that the background briefing had been conducted by his boss, then-Secretary of State Henry Kissinger.
 Akins was fired later that year.

 Kissinger has never acknowledged having planted the seeds for the article.
 But in an interview with Business Week that same year, he delivered a thinly veiled threat to the Saudis, musing about bringing oil prices down through “massive political warfare against countries like Saudi Arabia and Iran to make them risk their political stability and maybe their security if they did not cooperate.”